 Retirement Planning – Villa Park

-For those in "Generation X" - described as folks born between the mid-1960s and the early 1980s - retirement planning seems like something your parents or other "old people" would do.
+For anyone in "Generation X" - defined as people born between the mid-1960s and the early 1980s - retirement planning may sound like something your parents or other "old people" would do.
 But guess what?
-With a lot of "baby boomers" either already in the middle of retirement or observing it on the horizon, "Generation X" is definitely the next generation of men and women to reach old age.
-Sure, it's still a ways off, but people in their 30s and 40s have to begin centering their investment planning on retirement and ensuring they've got the type of retirement they are working hard to enjoy.
-Here are some tips on planning for retirement:
+With many "baby boomers" either already in the middle of retirement or viewing it in the near future, "Generation X" is the next generation of men and women to reach retirement.
+Sure, it's still a ways off, but people in their 30s and 40s need to begin focusing their investment planning on retirement and making sure they have the sort of retirement they are working hard to enjoy.
+Below are great tips on preparing for retirement:

 Social Security and Retiring - Villa Park